Learn how to create your own personal seed bank!

 How to Store Seeds for the Long-Term

-When you start a seed bank, you want to be sure that your storage containers will keep moisture, bugs, and rodents out.
+When you start a personal seed bank, you want to be sure that your storage containers will keep moisture, bugs, and rodents out.
 Use air-tight containers like mason jars or mylar bags.
 Add silica gel or powdered milk wrapped in cheesecloth to help absorb any moisture that might get into the container.

 Label seed containers clearly so that you know what you are planting.
 You can use pre-made seed pack labels to keep your seeds properly labeled.
 Store your labeled seed containers in a cool, dark, and dry place.